apache/airflow/airflow/www/static/js/README.md

 A powerful async data handler that makes it easy to manage loading/error states as well as caching, refetching, background updates, etc.
 This is our state management for any data that comes from an API.
 Each API request is its own hook.
-Ie `useTasks` will get all the tasks for a DAG
+Ie `useTasks` will get all the tasks for a Dag

 ## [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)